-Russell’s main research interests are in the processing, properties and applications of open-celled porous metals, the development of new alloys, especially High Entropy Alloys and alloys with silver, and in mechanical properties of materials.
+Russell’s main research interests are in the development of new alloys, in particular High Entropy Alloys and alloys with silver, brazing filler metals, the processing, properties and applications of open-celled porous metals, and in mechanical properties of materials in general.

 This work includes the use of the "replication" process to produce samples of open celled aluminium foam or sponge.
 In this process a preform of pressed or sintered NaCl grains or agglomerates is infiltrated with liquid aluminium, which occupies the spaces between the grains.
 After solidification, the salt can be dissolved in water to leave just the aluminium, which "replicates" the spaces in the original perform.
 This gives an open-celled foam structure with well-defined pore size and density.
-The relatively high thermal conductivity of pure aluminium (235 W m-1 K-1), combined with its low density and low cost make such materials interesting for applications requiring heat transfer from or to a fluid medium.
+The relatively high thermal conductivity of pure aluminium, combined with its low density and low cost make such materials interesting for applications requiring heat transfer from or to a fluid medium.

 Open-cell foams made from other metals such as titanium can have applications as biomedical implants and electrodes, amongst many others.
 As well as foams (with pores or cells in random locations), the group also works on porous structures with varying degrees of order, such as 3D lattice structures, which are increasingly easy to produce, even at large sizes and with complex designs, using advanced manufacturing techniques.

 Current challenges are the assessment of the suitability of processes for practical fabrication of foam parts, the development of methods to allow production of novel foam architectures, the characterisation of both the mechanical and thermal performance of the material and the further optimisation of the properties for certain applications.